 Below are two examples of real applications that required Interface’s submersible load cell solutions.

 Hydrofoil design is a delicate balance between performance and complexity.
 Finding the right shape without using overly complex angles to achieve the desired amount of lift is crucial when designing a successful hydrofoil.
 Once an engineer’s concepts are ready for testing, the best force measurement equipment is required to sense the subtle differences between hydrofoil designs.
 Lift and drag are the most important characteristics of a hydrofoil.
 The 3A120 3-Axis Force Load Cell is needed to read these forces.
 The Fz senses lift and the Fx and Fy sense the drag.
 The 3-Axis Force Load Cell and bridge amplifier are protected in a waterproof housing.
 The watercraft is placed in a wave tank or current simulator.
-Using the BSC4D-USB bridge amplifier increases the visibility of the load cells output signals.
-When using the load cell and bridge amplifier, the engineers can record the real-world lift and drag forces the hydrofoils apply to on the watercraft.
+Using the BSC4D-USB bridge amplifier increases the visibility of the load cell’s output signals.
+When using the load cell and bridge amplifier, the engineers can record the real-world lift and drag forces that the hydrofoils apply on the watercraft.
 This data allows a more in-depth comparison of proposed hydrofoil designs to find the best model for the job.
 Read more about this solution here.

 Due to the changing weather conditions, mooring cable lines undergo wear and tear.
 A customer wanted to ensure all mooring lines for ships or vessels are securely loaded at the same tension, so that they do not risk the mooring lines breaking or causing damage.
 Interface’s WTSTL Wireless Tension Link Load Cells can be attached to each mooring cable while in use.
-Results are sent to the customers through the WTS-BS-4 USB Industrial Base Station when connected to the customer’s supplied PC computer/Laptop.
+Results are sent through the WTS-BS-4 USB Industrial Base Station when connected to the customer’s supplied computer.
 Data can also be transmitted to the WTS-BS-1-HA Handheld Display for Multiple Transmitters, giving the customer the option to view multiple mooring cable line tensions.
 Using this solution, the customer was able to verify the tension on multiple mooring cable lines.
 Thus, resulting in their ship being safely docked and secure.
 Read more here.